hackerfactor/SEAL/SPECIFICATION.md

 - `d=domain`: The domain name containing the DNS TXT record for the SEAL public key.
 - `uid=string`.
 (Optional) This specifies an optional **u**nique **i**dentifier, such as a UUID or date.
 The value is case-sensitive.
 The uid permits different users at a domain to have many different keys.
 The default value is an empty string: `uid=""`.
 - `id=text`: (Optional) A unique identifier identifying the signer's account or identity at the signing domain.
 When present, this impacts the signature generation.
-- `copyright="text"`: (Optional) Copyright information.
-Copyright information is typically stored in another metadata field, such as EXIF, IPTC, or XMP.
-However, it can be included in the SEAL record.
-- `info="text"`: (Optional) Textual comment information.
-Typically this is stored in another metadata field, such as EXIF, IPTC, or XMP.
-However, it can be included in the SEAL record.
 - `sf=base64` (Optional) The **s**ignature **f**ormat.
 Possible values:
   - "hex": The signature is stored as a two-byte hexadecimal notation using lowercase letters [0-9a-f].
 Optional padding can use spaces (character 0x20) after the hexadecimal value.
   - "HEX": The signature is stored as a two-byte hexadecimal notation using uppercase letters [0-9A-F].
 Optional padding can